-There’s just a week left to earn your Christmas super hero medal, but you can do it.
 Here’s a quick gift you can make in less than 30 minutes and you probably have the ingredients on hand.
+It makes a great addition to a wellness basket.
 You’ll need a fat quarter or a piece of sturdy cotton, some rice or flax seed, and a handful of dried lavender from last summer’s garden, plus an optional few drops of lavender essential oil.

 Lavender eye pillow is a hot/cold pack

 This can be used either hot or cold to relieve tension headaches or migraine headaches and promote relaxation.
 Lavender, mint, and evergreens have all been shown in controlled studies to relieve headaches, so if you don’t like lavender feel free to substitute with another dried herb.

 This natural headache eye pillow is just the right size to fit over the eyes and forehead.
 For tension headaches, relief is usually achieved in 15 minutes.

 Lavender Eye Pillow